MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2022

+- Towards Understanding Why Mask-Reconstruction Pretraining Helps in Downstream Tasks. [[paper]](https://arxiv.org/abs/2206.03826)
+  - Jiachun Pan, Pan Zhou, Shuicheng Yan.
+  - Key Word: Mask-Reconstruction Pretraining; Self-Supervision.
+  - <details><summary>Digest</summary> Supervised fine-tuning the pretrained encoder remarkably surpasses the conventional supervised learning (SL) trained from scratch.
+However, it is still unclear 1) how MRP performs semantic learning in the pretraining phase and 2) why it helps in downstream tasks.
+To solve these problems, we theoretically show that on an auto-encoder of a two/one-layered convolution encoder/decoder, MRP can capture all discriminative semantics in the pretraining dataset, and accordingly show its provable improvement over SL on the classification downstream task.

 - Why do CNNs Learn Consistent Representations in their First Layer Independent of Labels and Architecture? [[paper]](https://arxiv.org/abs/2206.02454)
   - Rhea Chowers, Yair Weiss.
+  - Key Word: Architecture Inductive Bias.
-  - Key Word: It has previously been observed that the filters learned in the first layer of a CNN are qualitatively similar for different networks and tasks.
+  - <details><summary>Digest</summary> It has previously been observed that the filters learned in the first layer of a CNN are qualitatively similar for different networks and tasks.
 We extend this finding and show a high quantitative similarity between filters learned by different networks.
 We consider the CNN filters as a filter bank and measure the sensitivity of the filter bank to different frequencies.
 We show that the sensitivity profile of different networks is almost identical, yet far from initialization.
 Remarkably, we show that it remains the same even when the network is trained with random labels.
 To understand this effect, we derive an analytic formula for the sensitivity of the filters in the first layer of a linear CNN.
 We prove that when the average patch in images of the two classes is identical, the sensitivity profile of the filters in the first layer will be identical in expectation when using the true labels or random labels and will only depend on the second-order statistics of image patches.

 - A Theoretical Analysis on Feature Learning in Neural Networks: Emergence from Inputs and Advantage over Fixed Features. [[paper]](https://arxiv.org/abs/2206.01717)
   - Zhenmei Shi, Junyi Wei, Yingyu Liang. *ICLR 2022*